badheuristic/maze_env/report.md

 for example how would i edit this{

-  description = "Python data science environment";
+  description = "rl model evaluation environment";

   inputs = {